scheinerman/HyperbolicPlane.jl/README.md

-The `HyperbolicPlane` module provides basic objects (such as points, segments, rays, lines, polygons) in the Hyperbolic plane and visualization in the Poincare Disc.
+The `HyperbolicPlane` module provides basic objects (such as points, segments, rays, lines, polygons, and circles) in the Hyperbolic plane and visualization in the Poincare Disc.

 Documentation is in the